Ultimate Travel Guide to Tusheti, Georgia

 Outside of that, there are tons of day hikes you can enjoy around Tusheti, as well as horse riding and 4wd opportunities.

-You can also eat delicious, local Georgian food all day every day, home-cooked and fresh as can be, plus learn about the unique culture of the Tush people – their customs, traditional houses, lives and the ways in which these both are and aren’t being modernised.
+You can also eat delicious, local Georgian food all day every day, home-cooked and fresh as can be, plus learn about the unique culture of the Tushetian culture of the local people – their customs, traditional houses, lives and the ways in which these both are and aren’t being modernised.

 One of the most distinctive features of the Tusheti area are the stone structures that look like chimneys – you’ll see them dotted around, especially on high ground.

-These are called Koshkebi and were traditionally used as a way to communicate between villages and as a means of defence.
+These are called Koshkebi and were traditionally used as a way to communicate between villages and as a defensive towers.

-Learning more about them, and other features of Tush heritage is fascinating.
+Learning more about them, and other Tush customs and heritage is fascinating.

 When it comes to activities, nothing needs to be booked in advance for Tusheti – aside from your accommodation and maybe your transport the day before – and there’s so many walks and trails, it’s impossible to list them all here.